NielDuysters/rusty-time-logger/README.md

 - Save a finished task with a custom description.
 - Export project log to a HTML table.
 - View total time spent, time spent per task and a full log of the workflow.
+- Sync spent time to tickets on Github Project board.

 ## Screenshots
 Interface